ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

 It is a very experimental wrapper with lots of limitations as described in the corresponding section below.

-But even with those limitations it can be very useful to test a CMSIS-DSP implemention of an algorithm with all the power oif numpy and scipy.
+But even with those limitations, it can be very useful to test a CMSIS-DSP implemention of an algorithm with all the power of numpy and scipy.

 # How to build and install

 The build is using a customized arm_math.h in folder cmsisdsp_pkg/src to be able to compile on windows.

-As a consequence, if you build on an Arm computer, you won't get the optimizations of the CMSIS library.
+As a consequence, if you build on an ARM computer, you won't get the optimizations of the CMSIS library.
 It is possible to get them by replacing the customized arm_math.h by the official one.

 Following command will build in place.

     > python setup.py build_ext --inplace

 If you launch Python from same directory you'll be able to play with the test scripts.
+You'll need to install a few additional Python packages to run the examples.
+See below.

-If you want to install the cmsisdsp package, you need to build a binary distribution with
+If you want to install the cmsisdsp package, it is advised to install it into a virtualenv

-    > python setup.py bdist

-Then it is advised to install it into a virtualenv

-For instance, with Python 3:
+With Python 3 you could:

 Create a folder for this virtual environment.
 For instance : cmsisdsp_tests